michaelsmorgon/eCommerce-Application/README.md

 ## Available Scripts

   #### ESLint
   To run ESLint on the project, use the following command:
   `npm run lint`
   This will run ESLint on all `.ts` files in the project and automatically fix any issues that can be fixed.

+  #### Prettier
+  To run Prettier on the project, use the following command:
+  `npm run format`
+  This will run Prettier on all files in the project and automatically format them according to the Prettier configuration.

   #### Husky
   To configure Husky, a tool that allows you to easily add Git hooks.
   `npm run prepare`

   #### Jest
   To run Jest tests on the project, use the following command:
   `npm test`
   This will run all Jest tests in the project and display the results.

   #### Build for Production
   To build the application for production, use the following command:
   `npm run build`

   __**Usage**__
 -	Open your web browser and navigate to http://localhost:3000/.